Introduction

 What Is Early Intervention in Schools?

-Early intervention refers to recognizing and addressing learning, behavioral, or emotional challenges in students as soon as possible—before they become major hindrances.
+Early intervention refers to recognising and addressing learning, behavioural, or emotional challenges in students as soon as possible—before they become major hindrances.

-It include collaboration among teachers, school counselors, psychologists, parents, and at times, external professionals to develop individual support plans.
+It include collaboration among teachers, school counsellors, psychologists, parents, and at times, external professionals to develop individual support plans.

 Key Areas of Early Intervention